 - A one-week summer session before the first year of the program;

-- A two-week summer session between the first and second years of the program;
+- A one-week summer session between the first and second years of the program

 - A weekly session of deliberate practice with Relay Memphis faculty, in which residents have additional time to rehearse core techniques they are learning in the program;

 - Two weeknight sessions each month, for core teaching instruction; and